Average Weather in Grants Pass Oregon, United States

 Daily Chance of Precipitation

-To show variation within the months and not just the monthly totals, we show the rainfall accumulated over a sliding 31-day period centered around each day in the year.
-Grants Pass experiences very significant seasonal variation in monthly rainfall.
+To show variation within the months and not just the monthly totals, we show the rainfall accumulated over a sliding 31-day period centered around each day of the year.
+Grants Pass experiences extreme seasonal variation in monthly rainfall.

 The rainy period of the year lasts for 9.8 months, from September 2 to June 27, with a sliding 31-day rainfall of at least 0.5 inches.
 The most rain falls during the 31 days centered around December 7, with an average total accumulation of 8.3 inches.

 The rainless period of the year lasts for 2.2 months, from June 27 to September 2.
-The least rain falls around July 30, with and average total accumulation of 0.2 inches.
+The least rain falls around July 30, with an average total accumulation of 0.2 inches.

 Average Monthly Rainfall